 The Board has established a Nomination and Remuneration Committee whose responsibility it is to consider remuneration strategy and policy and to make recommendations to the Board that are in the best interests of Hills and its shareholders.
+The Company has adopted a Nominations and Remunerations Committee Charter and a copy of the Charter is available on the Company's website.

-The Committee monitors recruitment and development policies which encourage workplace diversity across individual characteristics, backgrounds, and skill levels.
+The Committee monitors recruitment and development policies that encourage workplace diversity across individual characteristics, backgrounds, and skill levels.

-The Nomination and Remuneration Committee met seven times in the 2021 financial year.
-The attendance of the Committee members is as follows:
+The Nomination and Remuneration Committee met five times in the 2022 financial year.
+The attendance of the Committee members is mentioned in the Annual Report of the Company.